 I spotted this for a friend.
 He was putting Bitcoin into a website that said it magically had some kind of trading bot or advantage and guess what?
 The friend lost all of his money.

-I told him it’s a scam because if this was legit, they would be putting their founder and their team on it.
-They would show you the basics at least of what they’re doing and they didn’t do any of that and he lost all of his money.
+I told him it was a scam because if this was legit, they would be putting their founder and their team on it.
+They will show you the basics, at least, of what they’re doing and they didn’t do any of that and he lost all of his money.

 Tip #3 to verify the legit offer is to see whether they accept credit card and PayPal payments?